 The purpose of fasting is to untie the cords of the yoke of debt for my family by choosing to live within our means rather than buying excess.

 The purpose of fasting is to set the oppressed free by treating my children with grace.

 Isn’t it to share my food with the hungry, maybe by sacrificing money to sponsor a child?

 Isn’t it to provide the refugee with shelter and when someone lacks basic needs to find a way to provide it?

 Isn’t it to turn my face toward my family and treat them with mercy?

-Fasting is not a solo event.
-Yes, it is meant to change you from the inside, from the hungriest parts of your soul, to fill you up with the righteousness that comes flowing from God himself, but then it is meant for you to be filled so full that you cannot help but living differently, living out a sense of satiety in God rather than a sense of lack.
+But then it is meant for me to be filled so full of God that I cannot help but living differently, living out a sense of satiety in God rather than a sense of lack.

-Then, my friend, oh then your light will break forth like the dawn, and your healing, it’s gonna come.
-All will see the righteousness of God in front of you, and the glory of the Lord protecting you from behind.
+Then, my friend, oh then our light will break forth like the dawn, and our healing, it’s gonna come.
+All will see the righteousness of God in front of us, and the glory of the Lord protecting us from behind.

-Then, my friend, then you will call and HE WILL ANSWER.
+Then, my friend, then we will call and HE WILL ANSWER.

 If you do away with the yoke of oppression,